Pair condensation in a Finite Trapped Fermi Gas

-Cold atomic Fermi gases are an important paradigm in the study of strongly interacting quantum systems and of superfluidity.
-They provide clean and experimentally tunable strongly interacting systems that can be used as testbeds for the development of many-body methods, and their study can provide insight into the behavior of such diverse systems as neutron matter, quark matter and high-temperature superconductors~\cite{Chen2005, Gezerlis2008, Baym2008, Bloch2008, Maeda2009}.
-They have been widely investigated experimentally, and many of their properties, such as thermodynamic functions, density profiles and spectral functions, have been measured~\cite{Bloch2008,Giorgini2008}.
+Cold atomic Fermi gases have become a central par\-a\-digm in the study of strongly interacting quantum systems and of superfluidity.
+They provide clean and experimentally tunable interacting systems that can be used as testbeds for the development of many-body methods.
+The study of cold atomic Fermi gases provides insight into the behavior of such diverse systems as neutron matter, quark matter and high-temperature superconductors~\cite{Chen2005, Gezerlis2008, Baym2008, Bloch2008, Maeda2009}, and they are under wide experimental investigation~\cite{Bloch2008,Giorgini2008}.

-A key goal in the study of cold atomic Fermi gases is to accurately describe the superfluid phase transition in the unitary gas and, in particular, to understand to what extent pairing persists in the normal phase above $T_c$.
-In cold atomic Fermi gases, Bardeen-Cooper-Schrieffer (BCS) superfluidity is continuously connected to Bose-Einstein condensation (BEC) through a strongly-interacting crossover regime.
-This connection is enabled through $s$-wave scattering length $a$, which completely characterizes a zero-range interaction.
-In the BCS regime, where $a$ is small and negative, pairing and superfluidity occur simultaneously at a critical temperature $T_c$.
-In the BEC regime, where $a$ small and positive, pairing occurs prior to condensation at a temperature $T^* \gg T_c$ owing to the existence of a deep two-body bound state; in this regime a nonzero gap exists above $T_c$.
-In the crossover regime, however, the effects of pairing are not completely understood.

-Pairing is widely believed to occur above $T_c$ in the crossover regime, and in particular in the unitary limit of infinite scattering length, giving rise to a so-called ``pseudogap'' phase (see Ref.~\cite{Chen2005} for an introduction).
-But the experimental characterization of this phase is incomplete.
-New radiofrequency spectroscopy techniques have provided evidence for pairing at and possibly above $T_c$ by observing back-bending in the dispersion relation \cite{Stewart2008,Chen2009,Gaebler2010,Perali2011} (there is some ambiguity for $T>T_c$ because of the presence of a universal $1/k^4$ tail~\cite{Tan2008} in the momentum distribution).
-However, experiments have not yet determined the complete temperature dependence of the pairing gap across the phase transition, which could provide one of the key signatures of the phase.
-Recently the heat capacity and compressibility were measured across the phase transition~\cite{Ku2012}; surprisingly, these quantities displayed no obvious signatures of a pseudogap above $T_c$, a result consistent with measurements of the equation of state for the pressure from another set of experiments~\cite{Nascimbene2010,Nascimbene2011,Note1}.

-Numerous Monte Carlo studies have been performed to study cold atomic Fermi gases.
-However, only a few~\cite{Magierski2009,Su2010,Magierski2011,Nascimbene2011} have attempted to address the existence of a pseudogap phase above the superfluidity critical temperature.
-Even fewer have considered the thermodynamics of the trapped gas~\cite{Bulgac2007} or of finite-size systems.